alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/use-msbuild-custom-action-in-tfs2010-build-with-a-custom-project.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb6.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image6.png)

-For this example *I want to tweet a message when one of the test fails*, and since failure in running test, raise an exception in the workflow, I simply added a new msbuild task to the exception part of the â€œTry Run testâ€ activity, and proceeded to fully configure it.
+For this example *I want to tweet a message when one of the test fails*, and since failure in running test, raise an exception in the workflow, I simply added a new msbuild task to the exception part of the *Try Run test* activity, and proceeded to fully configure it.
 We have a series of problems here, first of all, we need to write a.proj file that will import my custom task and execute it, and we need also to include the dll containing custom task into the source control.
 This last point is simplier, just drop the dll with custom tasks with source code.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb7.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image7.png)